 - 7/8 cup milk + 3 Tbsp butter

 - 1 cup evaporated milk

 Oil is a fat commonly used in baking.
-Unlike butter, it contains no protein, no solids, no water and is plant based.
+Unlike butter, it contains no protein, no solids, no water and is plant-based.
 Oils help to ease tightness in dough.
 As well as, create and retain moisture.
 Oil also helps to extend the shelf life of baked goods.
 The following may be used as a substitution in lieu of oil.
-Although, varied flavor should be considered.
+Although, varied flavors should be considered.

 - 1 cup melted butter

 Need More Help?